 So, what kind of testing do we use at GCSE?

 Ofqual claim that we don’t use norm-referenced assessment at GCSE.
 In a technical sense, this is true – we don’t use a purely norm-referenced approach, because “as the cohorts for different subjects vary, awarding grades using the same pre-determined set of percentages would make the same grade in different subjects have a very different meaning” (Ofqual, 2014, p5).

 What we use instead is a kind of cooked version of normative assessment known as the ‘statistical approach’, which was described in 2012 by John Dunford, then chair of the Chartered Institute of Educational Assessors, as a “strange mix of criterion and norm-referencing”.

 While it may be strange, I think it is clear that the way in which we grade GCSE exams is fundamentally norm-referenced, or more precisely cohort-referenced in nature.
-This can be seen clearly in the table below, which outlines how the old A*-G grading system maps on to the new 1-9 system (source: Joint Council for Qualifications).
+This can be seen clearly in the table to your right, which outlines how the old A*-G grading system maps on to the new 1-9 system (source: Joint Council for Qualifications).

 Given that the Ofqual definition of norm-referenced assessment as that in which “the proportion of each grade available to the cohort is pre-determined” – it is difficult to see how the system we have could reasonably be described as “not norm-referenced” (or cohort-referenced for any pedants out there).